-Protective Service Officer's (PSO) are assigned to federal government contracts for specific agencies or to the Department of Homeland Security's Federal Protective Services division.
-This training is specific for those assigned to government contracts and meeting the minimum requirements documented below.
+Protective Service Officer's (PSO) are assigned to federal government contracts.
+This training is based on specific training areas for those assigned to government contracts and meeting the minimum requirements documented below.

-Minimum requirements to become a DHS/FPS Protective Service Officer are as follows:
+Minimum requirements to become a Protective Service Officer (PSO) are as follows:

 1. 21 years of age or older